bmocanu/comic-hero/README.md

 Samples of configuration files can be found in the `config` folder in the repository.

 While most of the attributes are self explanatory, here are some that are a bit special:
-* server.contextPath: the optional name that comes after the host:port part.
-If you run the server in the root of the server web path, this attribute should be "/", otherwise set it to the name of your application path (e.g. "/comic-hero" will make the app accessible at _http://host:port/comic-hero_)
+* `server.contextPath`: the optional name that comes after the host:port part.
+If you run the server in the root of the server web path, this attribute should be "/", otherwise set it to the name of your application path (e.g. "/comic-hero" will make the app accessible at http://host:port/comic-hero)
-* server.baseUrl: the absolute external URL to your application.
+* `server.baseUrl`: the absolute external URL to your application.
 Usually it is protocol + host + port + contextPath
-* store.issuesStoredPerComic: the number of comic issues to store per comic and include in the Atom or RSS 2.0 feed.
+* `store.issuesStoredPerComic`: the number of comic issues to store per comic and include in the Atom or RSS 2.0 feed.
   After this number, the issues are rolled (oldest one is discarded to make room for the new one)
-* retrieve.issuesFetchingCronJobConfig: the cron job configuration for checking ALL comics for new issues.
+* `retrieve.issuesFetchingCronJobConfig`: the cron job configuration for checking ALL comics for new issues.
-  You can use this website https://crontab.guru/ to help you with cron job configuration patterns.
+  You can use https://crontab.guru/ to help you with cron job configuration patterns.
-* comics.enabled: if comic-hero will scan this website or not.
+* `comics.enabled`: if comic-hero will scan this website or not.
 If this is false, the feed is still published but it will have zero issues.
-* comics.proxyImage: if comic-hero should proxy the actual image.
+* `comics.proxyImage`: if comic-hero should proxy the actual image.
 Sometimes comics might be filtered by your company web protection filter (e.g. adult content is filtered out). comic-hero generates simple feed URLs and, if this option is _true_ it also generates custom URLs, acting as a proxy for the issue image.
 Your browser will call comic-hero for getting the image, and comic-hero will, in